 A high level of professional conduct is a must in the class and in the clinical setting.
 A student shall accurately report any errors to the clinical preceptor and/or practitioner.
 A student shall not falsify any patient record or any other document prepared or used in the course of, or in conjunction with, medical practice.
 A student shall implement measures to promote a safe environment for each patient.
 At all times when a student is providing direct care to a patient, the student shall provide privacy during examination or treatment, and treat each patient with courtesy, respect, and with full recognition of the patient's dignity and individuality.
 At all times, a student will hold in strictest confidence any and all information concerning a patient and his/her family and will follow HIPAA (Health Information Portability and Accountability Act) guidelines to secure patient information.
-A student shall not engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a patient, or behavior toward a patient that may reasonably be interpreted as physical, verbal, mental, or emotional abuse.
+A student shall not engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse.